-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug in the Drug Guide.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug in the "Drug Guide".
+In some cases, you may be able to obtain a drug that is not on the "Drug Guide".
 For more information, please see Chapter 9.

-Section 3.2 There are four "cost-sharing tiers" for drugs in the Drug Guide
+Section 3.2 There are four cost-sharing tiers for drugs in the 'Drug Guide''

-Every drug in the plan's Drug Guide is in one of four cost-sharing tiers.
+Every drug in the plan's "Drug Guide" is in one of four cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug: